moveit/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.rst

 Depending on the implementation, propagating stages can pass solutions forward, backward or in both directions separately.
 An example is a stage that computes a Cartesian path based on either a start or a goal state.

-**Connectors** don’t propagate any results, but rather attempt to bridge the gap between the resulting states of both neighbors.
+**Connectors** do not propagate any results, but rather attempt to bridge the gap between the resulting states of both neighbors.
 An example is the computation of a free-motion plan from one given state to another.

 Additional to the order types, there are different hierarchy types allowing to encapsulate subordinate stages.